Clinical evidence in the treatment of vestibular dysfunction

 The data comparison was conducted for both treatment groups to compare the following:

 For both groups, SOC and GS+SOC, four datasets were obtained by determining the difference in pre and post treatment scores for SOT, DHI, ABC, and mDGI.
 These tests were selected for analysis as they represent commonly used clinical balance assessment techniques.
-The difference in pre and post balance scores were utilized by subtracting the post treatment score from the initial (pre-treatment) score.
 For each data set, normality was tested and assessed utilizing either two tailed, Anderson-Darling or Shapiro-Wilk test with alpha=0.05.

 The results indicated p<0.0001 for SOT, DHI, ABC, and mDGI tests, therefore, the comparison demonstrates with high confidence that GyroStim therapy combined with vestibular rehabilitation therapy (GS+SOC) presents a statistically significant improvement over vestibular rehabilitation therapy alone.
 GyroStim treatment combined with SOC provides for safe and effective treatment that is significantly more efficient with an average reduction in treatment time of approximately 70% than SOC alone.